Crito-VanaheimServers/VGS_ASA_Server_Control_Bot/README.md

     Cancel warning command: can be used to stop the restart with warning command or the shutdown with warning command so server will not perform those actions.

+    wild dino wipe command: Use to destroy all wild dions on the map so new/fresh dinos can start spawning in.

 SERVER MONITOR
     The server monitor is needed if you want your server to perform an auto restart each day.